-In recent years the Constitutional Court has played a tremendous role in establishing the case law of Azerbaijan with its authority to issue decisions providing official interpretations of the Constitution and the Laws of the Azerbaijan Republic further to Article 130 (VI) of the Constitution.
-The Constitutional Court issued 24 decisions in 2015 related to the interpretation of certain norms and articles of Laws and Codes, whereby the Constitutional Court creates new rules or norms which are binding throughout the entire territory of the Azerbaijan Republic and may be considered as an additional source of law
+In recent years, the Constitutional Court has played a tremendous role in establishing the case law of Azerbaijan with its authority to issue decisions providing official interpretations of the Constitution and the Laws of the Republic of Azerbaijan further to Article 130 (VI) of the Constitution.
+The Constitutional Court issued 24 decisions in 2016 related to the interpretation of certain norms and articles of Laws and Codes, whereby the Constitutional Court creates new rules or norms which are binding throughout the entire territory of the Republic of Azerbaijan and may be considered as an additional source of law.